Mannheim: Block numbering

-This causes major issues with most mapping software, as the databases they use are based on the standard street-number system, and thus aren't able to accommodate a completely different system for a small area.
+This system causes major issues for most mapping software as each apparent street name references the four pieces of road encompassing a block.
 A variety of fixes have been tried, none with a high level of success.
-In particular, these systems have issues because an address on a block can be on any of up to 4 roads, so attempts to fix the issue by giving the roads false names within the database have often failed to give accurate addressing, though such can still be seen on some platforms, like Google Maps.
-Finding an address in this area thus generally requires resorting to asking directions or using one of the many posted public maps.
+Attempts to fix the issue by giving the roads false names within the database have often failed to give accurate results, but such can still be seen on some platforms like Google Maps.
+Finding an address in the area thus generally requires resorting to asking directions or using one of the many posted public maps.